From University Electives to a Career in Japan: My Journey Learning Japanese

 Encountering Japanese language and culture at university

-When I was a first-year student at Pune University in India, I found Japanese classes offered as elective courses and decided to join to explore something newThe number of students who take Japanese courses has been increasing since the popularity has been growing at our university, and I was among the students who were attracted to them.
+When I was a first-year student at Pune University in India, I found Japanese classes offered as elective courses.
+And so, I decided to join to explore something new.
+It’s the start of my journey of learning Japanese.
+The number of students who take Japanese courses has been increasing since the popularity has been growing at our university.
+I was among the students who were attracted to them.

-At first, learning Japanese was just a hobby for me.
+At first, my journey of learning Japanese was just a hobby for me.
 However, our teacher, who had lived in Japan, shared stories about her life and work there.
 Even though I hadn’t been to Japan, her lively story and experiences gave me a glimpse into the culture and lifestyle in Japan.
 I became fascinated by the well-organized society, comfortable living, and the way people treated each other in Japan.
 Also, I came to know that there were a couple of job opportunities for foreigners as electrical engineers, which aligned perfectly with my major in electrical engineering.
-Working in Japan in the position has therefore become a big dream in my life.
+Working in Japan in this position has therefore become a big dream in my life.
 That’s how I became deeply fascinated with learning the language and kept on doing so to pursue my career in Japan.

 Job-hunting process through FAST OFFER International

 The first time I learned about FAST OFFER International was through a LinkedIn post where I saw my senior had been selected for a job in Japan through the program.
-This motivated me to pursue my own goal and soon I registered for FAST OFFER International on my own in 2022.
+This motivated me to pursue my own goal, and soon I registered for FAST OFFER International on my own in 2022.
 However, I failed the mock interview at the time due to an incomplete final-year project and lack of preparation.
-Then for 6-7 months, I joined the Hirameki classes offered by FAST OFFER International to learn Japanese.
+Then, for 6-7 months, I joined the Hirameki classes offered by FAST OFFER International to learn Japanese.
 After gaining Japanese knowledge through the classes, I reattempted the mock interview and passed in March 2023.
 That’s how my journey with the interview process began.

 In April, I received interview offers from three companies.
 To get through the process, I participated in two mentoring sessions that provided valuable support and helped me improve my answers.
 However, despite my efforts, I did not receive any offers from those companies.
 And in June 2023, I faced another disappointment when I failed an interview.

 It was sad, but I didn’t give up because working in Japan was a big dream of mine.
 It greatly appealed to me to see how my seniors work in Japan through their photos and video calls.
 Their stories taught me new things about Japan.
-Moreover, the mentors and staff from ASIA to JAPAN always supported and encouraged me with words like “You will receive offers!
+Moreover, the mentors and staff from FAST OFFER always supported and encouraged me with words like “You will receive offers!
 You will succeed!
 So just focus on yourself and the things you need to do!”
 Their unwavering support kept me motivated, even after experiencing multiple failures.

 At the end of August, I was given the chance for an interview, and in September, I finally received a job offer from the company.
 When I first read the email notifying me of my selection, I couldn’t believe it.
 I had to double-check multiple times and asked FAST OFFER International again and again if it was true, saying things like “Is it correct!?
 Really!?
 Then they confirmed, “Yes, you are finally selected!!”
 At that moment, I was so happy that I stood up and shared the incredible news with my parents.
 They were also so delighted.
 It was the moment my big dream came true.